FAHansel/Stats_Fp_GC/README.md

 Named: 2_N_NN - All dataset and how to build your table to scripts work

 After running the stats the subsequent sheets were filled according to the results.

 Thus, the R_script files were saved separately.
 In other words, each R script file runs specifically in one excel sheet

-E.g., after running the normality script, file name “N_NN”, two new sheets were built: 3_LM and 7_NN
+e.g., after running the normality script, file name “N_NN”, two new sheets were built: 3_LM and 7_NN

 In the LM types of response the scripts “LM” or “LM_EFFECTS” were used, and according to the results the following sheets are filled with the variables: 4_LM_INT, 5_LM_F1 and 6_LM_F2